In no particular order, here are ten things you should know about stress.

 Study after study (see references below) connects chronic stress with a reduced self-regulatory ability.
 In other words, the more stressed you get (especially chronic stress), the harder it is to regulate your weight.
 Why?
 Your brain constantly is sending you the message to "prepare for dealing with stress" by eating more.
 Our DNA says load up on fats, carbs and sugars under stress.
 Why?
 Those are all sources of energy.
 Lower your stress and your capacity to lose the weight gets better.

-#8 Chronic stress is more likely in kids from poverty.
+#8 Chronic stress is more likely in children from poverty.

-These kids are most likely to be anxious, scattered, angry or even despondent.
+These children are most likely to be anxious, scattered, angry or even despondent.
 All of those are symptoms of a stress disorder.
-You cannot teach kids with stress disorders the same way as you would kids with a healthy brain.
-Obviously, Teaching with Poverty in Mind (Jensen) is a good resource.
+You cannot teach children with stress disorders the same way as you would children with a healthy brain.

 #9 Chronic stress is the number one aging accelerant.